Israel’s Calendar of Events

 So let’s start navigating through the essential dates and events that may impact travel to Israel, but first a short explanation is required.

-Understanding Israel's Calendar of events
+Understanding Israel’s Calendar of Events

 • In Israel, the Gregorian calendar is widely used for secular and administrative purposes, adhering to global standards for scheduling events, business operations, and daily life.
 However, Jewish holidays follow the Jewish calendar, which operates on a lunar-based system.
 Lunar months are shorter than solar months, causing a misalignment of dates between Jewish holidays and dates on the Gregorian calendar.